Duet3D/wiki-content/User_manual/Machine_configuration/robot_5_axis_CNC.md

 * Pentarod or Open5x like
 * 5BarParallelScara with AC or BC rotational axes (planned)

+Those types have in common
+- three linear axes for XYZ position without orientation (rotary) change.
+Part of the XYZ may be rotary (e. g. the 5 Bar Scara)
+- two rotary axes for orientation change.
+They change the XYZ position as well a little bit (see RTCP below).
+They are named AC or BC.
+The axes can be intersecting or skewing, but may not be parallel.
+- the current tool is added to the position with its G10 offset value

 # AC, BC

 The types above have a specific method to move X, Y, Z and addional two rotational axes which are called AC or BC: